The Good Life (2007 film)

 The Good Life is a 2007 film written and directed by Stephen Berra, starring Mark Webber, Zooey Deschanel, Patrick Fugit, Bill Paxton, Drea de Matteo, Harry Dean Stanton, and Chris Klein.

 Plot

 A movie about the travails of Jason (Mark Webber), a young gas station attendant and movie projectionist living in Nebraska.
-His encounters with various social difficulties and with Frances (Zooey Deschanel), a beautiful and enigmatic young woman leads to dramatic changes and decisions in his life.
+His encounters with various social difficulties and with Frances (Zooey Deschanel), a beautiful and enigmatic young woman, lead to dramatic changes and decisions in his life.